danielmrichter/weekend-server-calculator/README.md

 The input field for the calculator is readonly, you currently cannot type in your desired expression.
 Use the buttons I gave you!
 It took me a long time to make them work!

 There is an alternate test suite for this project, since the base one no longer is compatible.
 Use npm run test:altclient.
 **Currently incomplete.
-First five tests are updated to be working, but the rest are incomplete.
+The final two tests are currently not working, and will always fail.

 Please report any errors or bugs, and don't forget to have a nice day 😁!